-2. Course name: Sports Psychology

-3. Course description: Sports Psychology examines psychological variables that impact athletic participation and performance.
+- 1. District: Rutherford County Schools - 2.
+Course name: Sports Psychology - 3.
+Course description: Sports Psychology examines psychological variables that impact athletic participation and performance.
 This course examines theories and research across diverse areas of psychology, including personality, cognitive, social, and clinical.
-Topics studied will include the personality differences between athletes and non-athletes, attributions for performance, the impact of equity in providing motivation, strategies for successful performance, the predictors of aggression, the causes of "home field advantage," stereotypes, the team bonding-performance link, effective approaches to coaching, coping with burnout and injury, and the prevalence of drug abuse and eating disorders in athletes.

-4. Course standards including alignment to Tennessee Academic Standards: This information may be provided in an uploaded separate document or included here.
-If a separate document is uploaded, please include District Name and Course Name along with standards information in that separate document.

-5. Number of credit(s): Semester Credit (1/2)

-6. Pre-requisite course(s): None

-7. Early postsecondary opportunities and/or industry certifications: None

-8. Teacher requirements: 080 Psychology 7-12

-9. Provide justification for offering this special course (reason for including this course in the school program): The course is a semester pairing for students who need an interesting semester credit option.
-The course will also pair well with Sociology and our regular Psychology course, as well as offer athlete-specific study.

-10. Describe how this course was developed:

-11. List the names/titles of individuals who developed the course: Barry Vetter - Science Teacher (Endorsements: 014, 015, 080, 221) and Beth Stone - Assistant Principal BHS

-12. Provide any other pertinent information about this course: All additional pertinent information is attached.
+Topics studied will include the personality differences between athletes and non-athletes, attributions for performance, the impact of equity in providing motivation, strategies for successful performance, the predictors of aggression, the causes of "home field advantage," stereotypes, the team bonding-performance link, effective approaches to coaching, coping with burnout and injury, and the prevalence of drug abuse and eating disorders in athletes. - 4.
+Course standards including alignment to Tennessee Academic Standards: This information may be provided in an uploaded separate document or included here.
+If a separate document is uploaded, please include District Name and Course Name along with standards information in that separate document. - 5.
+Number of credit(s): Semester Credit (1/2) - 6.
+Pre-requisite course(s): None - 7.
+Early postsecondary opportunities and/or industry certifications: None - 8.
+Teacher requirements: 080 Psychology 7-12 - 9.
+Provide justification for offering this special course (reason for including this course in the school program): The course is a semester pairing for students who need an interesting semester credit option.
+The course will also pair well with Sociology and our regular Psychology course, as well as offer athlete-specific study. - 10.
+Describe how this course was developed: - 11.
+List the names/titles of individuals who developed the course: Barry Vetter Science Teacher (Endorsements: 014, 015, 080, 221) and Beth Stone Assistant Principal BHS - 12.
+Provide any other pertinent information about this course: All additional pertinent information is attached.

-Special Course Name: Sports Psychology

-We verify that the information on this application is complete and accurate.
+2023-24 SPECIAL COURSE LOCAL APPROVAL AND ASSURANCES Required for all special course applications Special Course Name: Sports Psychology School District: Rutherford County Schools We verify that the information on this application is complete and accurate.
 Assigning the proposed instructor to this special course will not preclude having all State Board of Education approved courses taught by appropriately endorsed teachers.
+Date of Approval by Local Board of Education: Chairperson's Signature Date Director of Schools' Signature Date